 The SQLPlus DEFINE command not only allows you to assign values to user-defined variables, but also to display current values.
-You can ask for the current value of a specific (named) variable, or you can display a full overview of all user-defined variables by entering the DEFINE command without any arguments.
+Using the DEFINE command, you can display the value of a specific variable.
+You can also display a complete listing of all user-defined variables by not specifying a variable name and just entering the DEFINE command itself.
 The SQLPlus UNDEFINE command allows you to remove a user-defined variable.
 Listing 11-8 shows examples of DEFINE and UNDEFINE.